Health Care Reform Dashboard

 Executive Order Aims to Enhance Transparency in Health Care Costs and Quality

-Posted in Flexible Spending Accounts (FSAs), Health Benefits, Health Plans, Healthcare, Healthcare Providers / Suppliers, Plan Design Requirements
+Posted in Flexible Spending Accounts (FSAs), Health Benefits, Health Plans, Healthcare, Healthcare Providers / Suppliers, Insured Plans, Plan Design Requirements, Short Term Limited Duration Insurance (STLDI)

 On June 24, 2019, President Trump signed Executive Order 13877, Improving Price and Quality Transparency in American Healthcare to Put Patients First.
 This is the President’s third executive order affecting the health care industry.
 Executive Order 13813 issued in October 2017, set the regulatory agenda for Association Health Plans, Short-Term Limited-Duration Insurance, and Individual Coverage Health Reimbursement [&hellip… Continue Reading »